 Overview

 The governance model in ATIS-1000080 [Ref 2] introduces an STI-Policy Administrator that bridges the governance aspects of STI with the protocol requirements to support digital certificates [Ref 11] which are used by the SHAKEN framework [Ref 1] to authenticate and verify telephone identities.
 Per the governance model and certificate management framework, the STI-PA maintains a list of trusted STI-CAs to be provided to the Authentication and Verification services.
-The STI-PA also provides for management of the Service Providers authorized to obtain certificates and provide STI functionality within the VoIP network.
+The STI-PA also provides for management of the STI Participants authorized to obtain certificates and provide STI functionality within the VoIP network.
 This document effectively extends the roles and functions of the STI-PA beyond those defined in ATIS-1000080 [Ref 2] per the following diagram:

 Figure 4.2: Governance Model for Certificate Management